 We made certain reclassifications of prior period amounts in the consolidated financial statements to conform to the 2013 presentation.
-These reclassifications had no impact on previously reported net income attributable to common stockholders or earnings per share.
+These reclassifications had no impact on previously reported net income attributable to unitholders or earnings per unit.

 3. Significant Accounting Policies